ros-tooling/cross_compile/README.md

 For a new user, this section walks you through a representative use case, step by step.

-This tutorial demonstrates how to cross-compile the [File Talker tool](https://github.com/ros-tooling/file_talker) against ROS2 Dashing, to run on an ARM64 Ubuntu system.
+This tutorial demonstrates how to cross-compile the [File Talker tool](https://github.com/ros-tooling/file_talker) against ROS 2 Dashing, to run on an ARM64 Ubuntu system.
 You can generalize this workflow to any `.repos` file for your project.

 NOTE: this tutorial assumes a Debian-based (including Ubuntu) Linux distribution as the host platform.